session-replay-tools/tcpcopy/README.md

 1. Recommended use of TCPCopy with traditional architecture
   - ./configure

-2. Recommended use of TCPCopy with advanced architecture
+2. Recommended use of TCPCopy with advanced architecture The TCPCopy client (tcpcopy):
+  - ./configure --enable-advanced
+  The TCPCopy server (intercept):
   - ./configure --enable-advanced --enable-pcap

 3. Recommended use of mysql replay
   - ./configure --enable-mysqlsgt
     It should be noticed that mysql in the test server needs to work in skip-grant-table mode

 4. Use of offline replay (TCPCopy also supports offline replay of TCP stream which reads packets from the pcap file)
   - ./configure --enable-offline